esp-rs/book/src/installation/rust-on-esp.md

 # Rust on Espressif SoCs

 Let's discuss more in detail the Rust support for the architectures of the Espressif chips.
+At this momment, Espressif SoCs are based on two different architectures: RISC-V and Xtensa.
+The support for those two architectures in the Rust programming language is very different.

 ## Rust in RISC-V